edgeguide/expect/README.md

 <details>
 <summary><strong><i>Notes on the array type</i></strong></summary>

-Expects the parameter to be an array.
+Validates with `Array.isArray()`.
 Each array item can be validated with the `items` option.
 Arrays and objects may be nested by combining the `items` and `keys` options.

 ```javascript
 import expect from "@edgeguideab/expect";